Courses & Certificates

-Yes, our courses can count towards your Continuing Professional Education (CPE) credits for your Chartered Professional Accountant (CPA) designation.
+Yes, our courses can count towards your Continuing Professional Education (CPE) credits for your Certified Professional Accountant (CPA) designation.
 We can provide you a certificate of course completion and verified CPE hours.
 Please email us with any special requests.

 Does a Corporate Finance Institute (CFI) certificate matter?

 A certification can help set you apart from the crowd.
-Many recruiters will look at your resume or LinkedIn profile for evidence of finance education and a certificate will add legitimacy to your profile.
+Many recruiters will look at your resume or LinkedIn profile for evidence of financial education and a certificate will add legitimacy to your profile.
 The Corporate Finance Institute is recognized by many employers as a leading provider of finance training.

-Do you provide transcripts for your courses?
+Do you provide transcripts of your courses?

-Yes we publish the transcripts for our accounting fundamentals, reading financial statements, financial modeling fundamentals course, how to build a financial model, and mining valuation courses, however, you will have to register for the courses to download the excel templates and watch the videos.
+Yes, we publish the transcripts for our accounting fundamentals, reading financial statements, financial modeling fundamentals course, how to build a financial model, and mining valuation courses, however, you will have to register for the courses to download the excel templates and watch the videos.
 You can read our course transcripts by emailing us after you register.